White Friday (1916): Gran Poz summit avalanches

-On 13 December 1916, at 5:30 a.m., over 200,000 tons (approx. 1 million cubic metres) of snow and ice plunged down the mountainside directly onto the barracks.
+On 13 December 1916, at 5:30 a.m., over 200,000 tons (approximately 1 million cubic metres) of snow and ice plunged down the mountainside directly onto the barracks.
 The wooden buildings packed with soldiers, collapsed under the weight of the avalanche, crushing the occupants.
 Of the 321 troops present, 229 were Kaiserschützen mountain infantry and 102 were Bosnians from a support column.
 Only a few were pulled to safety while 270 were buried alive.
 Only 40 of the bodies were ever recovered from the pileup.
 Among those who survived was Captain Schmid along with his aide, who escaped slightly injured.

-Val Ciampi d'Arei Avalanches
+Val Ciampi d'Arei avalanches

 On the night of 13 December, an avalanche struck an Italian division of the 7th Alpini, overrunning their mountain barracks.
 The Italians called the disastrous day La Santa Lucia Nera after Saint Lucia.

 Aftermath

 In the aftermath of White Friday, 10,000 soldiers on all sides were killed in December from avalanches.
-Altogether, it constituted the greatest number of deaths caused by snow/ice debris from avalanches in history.
+Altogether, it constituted the greatest number of deaths caused by snow and ice debris from avalanches in history.
 When including all avalanche-related deaths (this includes mud and rock slides triggered subsequently by an avalanche), White Friday is the second-worst avalanche-related disaster recorded, after the 1970 Huascarán avalanche.